DarkStarStrix/Math-Programming/Writerside/topics/starter-topic.md

 ## Scheduling integer programming
 The selected code is a Python script that uses the Pyomo library to solve an integer programming problem for employee shift scheduling.
 The goal is to minimize staffing costs while meeting shift requirements and respecting employee availability.

-First, the script imports necessary modules from Pyomo and the `pickle` module for saving results.
+First, the script imports the necessary modules from Pyomo and the `pickle` module for saving results.
 It defines example data, including lists of shifts and employees, and dictionaries for availability, shift requirements, and staffing costs.

 ```python
 from pyomo.environ import *